How to Use Amazon Route 53 as an Integrated DNS Provider

 Next steps

-• Add more integrations, for example GoDaddy.
+• Add more integrations, like GoDaddy.

 • Link another AWS account.